Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: Experimental Setup

 {\bf Qwen2.5-VL} \cite{bai_qwen25-vl_2025} (7B) is trained with coordinates based on images' native resolution for grounding, detection, pointing and object counting.
 The model accepts absolute coordinates for image regions as part of its prompt.

 For detailed descriptions of preprocessing steps and region-of-interest (ROI) prompt formats for each model, refer to Appendix~\ref{app:preproc}.

-\paragraph{Prompts.} We test models with structured prompts (details in Appendix~\ref{app:preproc}), which include an explicit reference to a region, for example: \begin{quote} What is the object in this part of the image [$x_1$, $y_1$, $x_2$, $y_2$]?
+\paragraph{Prompts} We test models with structured prompts (details in Appendix~\ref{app:preproc}) with an explicit reference to a region, for example: {\em What is the object in this part of the image [$x_1$, $y_1$, $x_2$, $y_2$]?
 Answer with the object's name only.
-No extra text. \end{quote}
+No extra text.}

-\subsection{Noise injection.}
+\subsection{Noise injection}

-We add Gaussian noise (\( \lambda = 0.0, 0.5, 1.0 \)), ranging from mild distortion to complete information loss, to the target region, the context region or the entire image (`All noise').
+We add Gaussian noise (\( \lambda = 0.0, 0.5, 1.0 \)), ranging from mild distortion to maximum information loss, to the target region, the context region or the entire image (`All noise').
 Pixel values in the affected area are perturbed with noise sampled from a normal distribution and clipped to stay within valid image ranges.